 Grad Students Chosen Samueli Endowed Fellows

 Sept.
-28, 2017 - Nine Samueli School doctoral students have won 2017-18 Henry Samueli Endowed Fellowships.
-Three students in civil and environmental engineering, five in electrical engineering and computer science, and one in chemical engineering and materials science received the awards, which recognize academic achievement and potential for future success.
+28, 2017 - Twelve Samueli School doctoral students have won 2017-18 Henry Samueli Endowed Fellowships.
+Three students in civil and environmental engineering, seven in electrical engineering and computer science, and two in chemical engineering and materials science, received the awards, which recognize academic achievement and potential for future success.

 The Samueli Endowed Fellowships are competitive, rather than need-based, and open to all graduate majors within the engineering school.
 Based on students’ academic records and research accomplishments, the award covers fees and stipends.

 This year’s winners are:

 Susana Anacleto Lupianez, civil engineering

 Adviser: Anne Lemnitzer

 Research interests: structural engineering and seismic design of reinforced concrete structures